Newly obtained recording and side-by-side exhibit review suggest the historical record was altered, debunking the City’s official explanation.

-OCEAN SPRINGS, MS (GC Wire) – A newly obtained transcript and side-by-side review of official parking garage records directly contradicts the City of Ocean Springs’ explanation for disputed grant agreements tied to the city’s $8 million downtown parking garage project.
+OCEAN SPRINGS, MS (GC Wire) – A newly obtained recording and side-by-side review of official parking garage records directly contradicts the City of Ocean Springs’ explanation for disputed grant agreements tied to the city’s $8 million downtown parking garage project.

 The new evidence reveals the official minutes from a May 2022 Board of Aldermen meeting originally contained the correct agreements.